-Today I’m answering a question from a past customer of mine wondering if licorice root is safe while breastfeeding.
+Today I’m answering a question from a past customer of mine wondering about licorice root safety during breastfeeding.

-These are all valid questions, and this may be something you’ve wondered at one point or another as well.
+These are all valid questions, and you may have even wondered about licorice root safety during breastfeeding at one point or another as well.
 In today’s post, I’ll be clearing the air once and for all.
 Keep reading.

-I Googled it and most sites said to avoid it, but I didn’t read too into it since sometimes so much info on the internet will scare you because people are just trying to cover every imaginable situation.
+I Googled licorice root safety during breastfeeding and most sites said to avoid it, but I didn’t read too into it since sometimes so much info on the internet will scare you because people are just trying to cover every imaginable situation.

 I just wanted to check because I’m still learning about using herbs safely in my family.
 Are there any side effects I should watch out for?